-Dental Cleaning & Periodontal Therapy
+Dental Hygiene & Periodontal Therapy

-What is a Dental Cleaning?
+What is Dental Hygiene Therapy?

 A dental prophylaxis is the removal of plaque, bacteria, calculus and extrinsic stains by a qualified dental hygienist.
 This cleaning is not sub-gingival, meaning your provider will not go underneath your gums to clean out any material – which for the average, healthy patient is not necessary.
 In our office, we’ll pair your regular cleanings (usually recommended every 6 months) with oral examinations by the dentist and updates on x-rays as warranted.
 We also check the health of your gums and surrounding tissues at these visits, which take approximately one hour.